turbot/tailpipe-plugin-aws/docs/tables/aws_s3_server_access_log/index.md

 }
 ```

-### Exclude read-only requests
+### Collect logs with a custom filter

-Use the filter argument in your partition to exclude read-only requests and reduce the size of local log storage.
+Use the filter argument in your partition to exclude specific operations from the logs.
+This example excludes GET and HEAD operations from the logs while collecting all other operations which can help reduce the size of local log storage.

 ```hcl
 partition "aws_s3_server_access_log" "my_s3_logs_write" {